wilk/ng-websocket/README.md

   - **{Number} reconnectInterval (2000)**: auto reconnect interval.
 By default, a websocket try to reconnect after 2000 ms (2 seconds).
 For more information see [Features - Auto Reconnect](#reconnect)
   - **{Boolean} enqueue (false)**: enqueue unsent messages.
 By default, a websocket discards messages when the connection is closed (false) but it can enqueue them and send afterwards the connection gets open back (true).
 For more information see [Features - Enqueue Unsent Messages](#enqueue)
   - **{Boolean/Object} mock (false)**: mock a websocket server.
 By default, a websocket run only if the webserver socket is listening (false) but it can be useful to mock the backend to make the websocket working (true).
 For more information see [Features - Mock Websocket Server](#mock)
+  - **{String/String array} (undefined)**: Either a single protocol string or an array of protocol strings.
+This is the same as the WebSocket protocols argument.

 ### Constants